Five unique places to wander in Barcelona

 Barcelona is a city with so many different faces that it’s like being in many cities in a single one.
-If you want to buy something authentic and unusual as a memory of your time in Barcelona, avoid the typical souvenir shops and try and find something in some of these places instead.
+If you want to check out Best rooftop hotels in Barcelona, there are countless.
+Or if you want to buy something authentic and unusual as a memory of your time in Barcelona, avoid the typical souvenir shops and try and find something in some of these places instead.

 Shopping is a huge part of Barcelona’s attraction.
 There are so many shops, shopping areas, shopping centres and services on offer that sometimes, with so much choice, it’s hard to find somewhere that will sell something authentic that will not be the typical shot glass with the Sagrada Familia on it.
 It’s always nice to find some kind of unusual souvenir to take back home, so if you’re in Barcelona, you might find something of your liking in the following places, whether it’s to take back home or to enjoy while in the city.